-If you accidentally sample something you don’t want, hold Option (Mac) or Alt (PC) and click to de sample color.
+If you accidentally sample something you don’t want, hold Alt (Win) or Option (Mac) and click to de-sample the color.

 The fuzziness slider works by adjusting the tolerance of the selection area.
 The higher the fuzziness, the more lenient Photoshop will be with which colors get selected.